bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/hourcycle.md

 ### Adding an hour cycle via the locale string

-In the [Unicode locale string spec](https://www.unicode.org/reports/tr35/), the hour cycle is a locale string “extension subtag”.
+In the [Unicode locale string spec](https://www.unicode.org/reports/tr35/), the hour cycle is a locale string "extension subtag”.
 These subtags add additional data about the locale, and are added to locale identifiers by using the `-u` extension key.
 Thus, the hour cycle type can be added to the initial locale identifier string that is passed into the [`Locale`](locale) constructor.
 To add the hour cycle type, first add the `-u` extension key to the string.
 Next, add the `-hc` extension key to indicate that you are adding an hour cycle.
 Finally, add the hour cycle type to the string.

     let fr24hour = new Intl.Locale("fr-FR-u-hc-h23");
     console.log(fr24hour.hourCycle); // Prints "h23"